-If you miss any of these steps (maybe not step (6)), you may not be insured or covered they way you think you are.
+If you miss any of these steps (maybe not step (6)), you may not be insured or covered the way you think you are.

-Before I get my insurance friends slamming me about how I am being anti-Insurance (which at times I have been) this is more a Caveat Emptor statement.
+Before I get my insurance friends slamming me about how I am anti-Insurance (which at times I have been), this is more a Caveat Emptor statement.
 If you want the insurance business to work for you, you must abide by their rules (unfortunately).